finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

         });
     }

-    // Here @Observe monitors if 'makeLoginApiCall' function is called within '10000' milliseconds.
+    // Here function 'makeLoginApiCall' is expected to be called in under '10000' milliseconds.
     @Observe(nextFunctionId = "makeLoginApiCall",
                 nextFunctionClass = LoginActivity.class,
                 expectedChainedExecutionTime = 10000)